emo44/easypy-desktop/README.md

 ## ✨ Key Features

-- **Pro WYSIWYG Editor**
+### 🐍 100% Native Code Generation (NEW)
+EasyPy doesn't just "run" your project; it writes the code for you.
+- Generates standard, indented Python methods (e.g., `def on_button_clicked(self):`).
+- **VS Code / PyCharm Ready:** The generated code supports full syntax highlighting, autocompletion, and external debugging.
+- **True Ownership:** You own the source code.
+If you stop using EasyPy, your project keeps working.

+### 🎨 Pro WYSIWYG Editor
-  Advanced canvas with magnetic grid snapping, alignment guides, and interactive resize handles.
+Advanced canvas with magnetic grid snapping, alignment guides, interactive resize handles, and a "Minimap" for easy navigation.

-- **Context-Aware AI Assistant**
+### 🤖 Context-Aware AI Assistant
-  Integrated AI system compatible with OpenAI-compatible APIs, local models, and third-party providers.
-  The assistant understands your project structure, widgets, and pages.
+Integrated AI system compatible with OpenAI-compatible APIs (including local LLMs).
+The assistant understands your project structure, widgets, and pages to generate logic for you.

-- **Dynamic Plugin Engine**
+### 🛠️ One-Click Compilation
+Generate standalone Windows executables (`.exe`) using an embedded PyInstaller engine.
+It automatically handles asset bundling and dependency analysis.

+### 🧩 Dynamic Plugin Engine
 Highly extensible architecture.
-Add new tools and features by dropping Python files into the plugins system.
+Add new tools and features by simply dropping Python scripts into the plugins system.

-- **Native Widgets & Tools**
-  Growing collection of native widgets, editors, and utilities designed specifically for EasyPy Desktop.

-- **One-Click Compilation**
-  Generate standalone Windows executables with automatic asset bundling and smart dependency analysis.

-- **Integrated Package Manager**
+### 📦 Integrated Package Manager
-  Install and manage Python libraries directly from the IDE without using the terminal.
+Install and manage Python libraries (`pip`) directly from the IDE interface without touching the command line.

-- **Live Test & Debug Mode**
+### 🐛 Live Test & Smart Debugging
-  Run and test your project instantly with a dedicated debug console.
+Run your project instantly with `F5`.
+- **Precise Error Reporting:** Runtime errors now point to the **exact line number** in your logic, making debugging effortless.

 ---